sythanhho/quotes/index.md

 > - Franklin D. Roosevelt
 >"The only limit to our realization of tomorrow, will be our doubts of today."
 > - Confucius
 >"Real knowledge is to know the extent of one's ignorance."
+> - Will Rogers
+>"Don't let yesterday take up too much of today."